-Drepung Monastery - Lhasa and around, Tibet
+Drepung Monastery - Lhasa and around

 Introduction to Drepung Monastery:

-Visit in Drepung Monastery:
+Sightseeing at Drepung Monastery:

 The building complex of Drepung Monastery is organized to be centered on two magnificent white pagodas, and many natural caves were rebuilt to serve as the ashrams for monks.
-Ganden Palace, Main Assembly Hall, four tratsangs and kamcuns are the sights that should not to be missed while visiting in the monastery.
+Ganden Palace, Main Assembly Hall, four tratsangs and kamsons are the sights that should not to be missed while visiting the monastery.

 The Ganden Palace is located in the southwest corner of the monastery, it was built around the year of 1530 by the second Dalai Lama Gendun Gyaco and later became the dwelling place for the second, third, fourth and fifth Dalai Lamas.
 After the fifth Dalai Lama moved to the Potala Palace, it was used to serve as the meeting place for the local regime for both politics and religion.

 The Main Assembly Hall (also spelled Coqen Hall or Tsogchen) is the principal structure in Drepung Monastery.
-The huge interior is very atmospheric, draped with thangkas and supported by over 180 colums, some of which are adorned with ancient armor.
-The second story of the hall houses collection of sutras including a set of Gangyur Tripitaka written in gold powder, and woodcarving sutras of the Qing Dynasty.
-Climbing to the third floor you will witness a sacred shrine which is worshiped a huge bronze statues of Qamba Buddha.
+The huge interior is very atmospheric, draped with thangkas and supported by over 180 columns, some of which are adorned with ancient armor.
+The second story of the hall houses a collection of sutras including a set of Gangyur Tripitaka written in gold powder, and woodcarving sutras of the Qing Dynasty.
+Climbing to the third floor you will witness a sacred shrine which is worshiped with huge bronze statues of Qamba Buddha.